Rangers vs. Blues: Lineups, storylines with Artemi Panarin ‘under the weather’

-Panarin has 34 points (11 goals, 23 assists) playing all 35 games so far this season.
+Panarin has 34 points (11 goals, 23 assists) while playing all 35 games so far this season.
 The durable 34-year-old’s missed just two games since the start of the 2022-23 season.
 He’s also led the Rangers in scoring each of his first six seasons after signing a seven-year, $81.5 million contract as a free agent on July 1, 2019.

 The Blues (13-15-7) are one of the three teams that actually scores fewer goals than the Rangers.
 St. Louis is 31st in the League, averaging 2.49 goals per game, and its unsightly minus-36 goal differential is worst in the NHL.